Yamakaja/RuntimeTransformer/README.md

         newHealth = event.getNewHealth();

         throw null; // Pass execution on to the rest of the method.
-This will be removed at runtime but is required for compilation
+This will be removed at runtime but is required for compilation (At least when the method doesn't return void, so it's not necessary in this case)

     }